asdf-format/asdf/docs/asdf/features.rst

    to Python's :class:`tuple`.
 Following the behavior of pyyaml, asdf writes tuples as YAML sequences, which when loaded are converted to lists.
-If round-tripping of tuples is important to your application see the :ref:`extending` to write a custom extension to save and load tuples.
+If round-tripping of tuples is important to your application see :ref:`extending` to write a custom extension to save and load tuples.

 One of the key features of `asdf` is its ability to serialize :mod:`numpy`